DavidLane/ubiquitous-octo-succotash/README.md

 This is something I do a lot day to day, as well as things like prototype building.
 It's become hard to ignore the tooling ...

-Note the missing JS, Integration and E2E tests - I ran out of time, but happy to discuss their merits and place in the SDLC.
+Note the missing JS and E2E tests - I ran out of time, but happy to discuss their merits and place in the SDLC.